Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization: EGOP Spectral Decay in Machine Learning

 \subsection{Natural Data Induces EGOP Spectral Decay}

-In addition to empirical evidence, simple gradient calculations suggest that natural data may induce EGOP spectral decay in machine learning problems.
-Many objectives in machine learning can be expressed as $f(\theta) = h(A\theta)$, where $h(\cdot)$ is a loss function and $A \in \R^{n\times d}$ is a data matrix whose rows comprise samples $a_i \in \R^d$.
+In addition to empirical evidence, simple gradient calculations suggest natural data may induce EGOP spectral decay in machine learning problems.
+Many common objectives can be expressed as $f(\theta) = h(A\theta)$, where $h(\cdot)$ is a loss function and $A \in \R^{n\times d}$ is a data matrix whose rows comprise samples $a_i \in \R^d$.
 By the chain rule, the EGOP for such objectives satisfies

 where $\nabla_{\theta}h(A\theta)$ denotes the gradient $\nabla h(\cdot)$ evaluated at $A\theta$.
-The above expression shows the EGOP is formed by transforming some PSD matrix $M$ by $A^\T M A$.
-It suggests that if $A$ has strong spectral decay, this may induce eigenvalue decay in the EGOP matrix.
-Indeed for many naturally occurring data distributions, the singular values of $A$ exhibit significant decay \cite{udell2019big}.

-The inner PSD matrix in the right hand side of Eq.~\ref{eq:EGOP-chain-rule-main} depends on both $A$ and $h(\cdot)$, so without further assumptions on $h(\cdot)$ it is difficult to precisely characterize the spectral decay induced by the composition with $A^\T$ and $A$.
-However, the spectral decay induced by $A$ can be quantified for specific choices of $h(\cdot)$; see~\cref{ssec:spectral-decay-proofs} for some examples.
+This expression shows the EGOP is the transformation of some PSD matrix $M$ by $A^\T M A$.
+It suggests that strong spectral decay in $A$ may induce eigenvalue decay in the EGOP matrix.
+For many naturally occurring data distributions, the singular values of $A$ exhibit strong decay \cite{udell2019big}.
+The inner PSD matrix in the right hand side of Eq.~\ref{eq:EGOP-chain-rule-main} depends on both $A$ and $h(\cdot)$, so without further assumptions on $h(\cdot)$ it is difficult to precisely characterize the spectral decay induced by the composition with $A^\T$ and $A$, but this can be quantified for specific choices of $h(\cdot)$; see Section~\ref{ssec:spectral-decay-proofs} for examples.